Bowing: In the United States

 The convention of a bow as greeting carried over from Europe to the United States.
 While President George Washington used it as a gesture of greeting, it has largely been replaced by other gestures, particularly the handshake, since the early 1800s.
 In the United States, bows are most commonly now done during curtain calls.

 In Asia

 In East Asia

 Students wearing suits, hakama and kimono bow to the president of the school and then to the audience at the 2015 Waseda University graduation ceremony in Japan.

 Bows are the traditional greeting in East Asia, particularly in Japan, Korea, Hong Kong, China and Vietnam.
-In China and Vietnam, shaking hands or a slight bow have become more popular than a full bow.
+In China and Vietnam, shaking hands or a slight bow has become more popular than a full bow.
 However, bowing is not reserved only for greetings; it can also be used as a gesture of respect, with different bows used for apologies and gratitude.